polatory/ScalFMM/Addons/BenchEfficiency/scalfmm.md

 ```bash
 $SCALFMM_STARPU_DIR/bin/starpu_fxt_tool -i "/tmp/prof_file_"$USER"_0"
 ```
-Then visualize the output with vite
+Then visualize the output with `vite`
 ```bash
 vite ./paje.trace
 ```

 Should be like: // IMAGE HERE

-We can convert the color of the trace by (it needs Qt5 library):
+We can convert the color of the trace by (requiere Qt5 library):

 ```bash
 $SCALFMM_SOURCE_DIR/Addons/BenchEfficiency/pajecolor paje.trace $SCALFMM_SOURCE_DIR/Addons/BenchEfficiency/paintmodel.fmm.colors